dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

    - Lease duration controls how long a device keeps an assigned IP address.<br>
    - DHCP reservations assign a fixed IP to specific devices.<br>
    - DHCP options provide settings like default gateway and DNS server.<br>
-   - Active Directory relies on DHCP for consistent network connectivity between clients and domain.<br><br>
+   - Active Directory relies on DHCP for consistent network connectivity between clients and the domain.<br><br>

 **`Lab Overview:`**
   - This phase focuses on core network services that support Active Directory.
 A DHCP scope is configured to automatically assign IP addresses, subnet masks, default gateway, and DNS settings to client machines.
 This removes the need for manual network configuration and ensures consistent addressing across the domain.
 After configuration, client systems receive IP settings automatically from the DHCP server.
 Connectivity is tested by joining a Windows client to the domain and verifying communication with the domain controller.